 Borrowing more host bits to network bits can define more sub-networks.
 As we know that IPv4 has 4 octets and the octet boundaries are /8, /16, and /24.
 Networks subnetting at octet boundaries are so easy.
 The table in the figure identifies prefix lengths, subnet masks equivalent to prefix, the network and host bits, and the number of hosts each subnet can connect. observe that longer prefix lengths mean less number of host per network.

 As we already say that subnetting on the octet boundary is so easy.
 Consider the following example for understanding subnetting on the octet boundary.
 Assume an organization has selected the private network 10.0.0.0/8 as its internal network address.
 In a single broadcast domain, there are 16,777,214 hosts can connect.
 This is a large network and will cause a large broadcast causing slow network performance.
 So, this is not perfect.

-The organization can further subnet the network 10.0.0.0/8 address at the octet boundary of /16 as shown in Figure 2.
+The organization can further subnet the network 10.0.0.0/8 address at the octet boundary of /16 as shown in Figure-2.
 This can provide 256 sub-networks to an organization (i.e., 10.0.0.0/16 – 10.255.0.0/16) with each subnet containing of 65,534 hosts.
-Recall that the first two octets identify the network portion of the address while the last two octets are for host portion of IP addresses while using /16 prefix
+Recall that the first two octets identify the network portion of the address while the last two octets are for the host portion of IP addresses while using /16 prefix

 The organization can also choose to subnet at the /24 octet boundary as shown in Figure 3.
 This can provide 65536 sub-networks to an organization (i.e., 10.0.0.0/24 – 10.255.255.0/16) with each subnet containing 256 hosts.
-Recall that the first three octets identify the network portion of the address while the last octets are for host portion of IP addresses while using /24 prefix
+Recall that the first three octets identify the network portion of the address while the last octets are for the host portion of IP addresses while using /24 prefix